‘Tis the season for holiday gift lists.

 The Gift of Adventure

 7. Ski Lessons: Adaptive skiing has evolved to the point where if you can move your head, you can use a bi-ski (adaptive sit ski with two skis).
 Mono-skiing, which enables anybody from a low quad on down to ski independently, is also available.
 Many ski resorts have adaptive ski programs, so call for availability and prices.
-Also check out Disabled Sports USA Far West.
+Also check out Achieve Tahoe.

 8. Cross Country Skiing: This is another sport that is low-quad friendly.
 Pushing a sit-ski bucket with poles sounds difficult, but it’s super easy and enables you to glide across Mother Nature’s blanket of accessible snow to places that are inaccessible by wheelchair in the warmer months.
 The sit-ski bucket is that is stable and balanced on two cross-country skis.
-For information on cross country programs in your area, go to the U.S. Paralympics site.
-Scroll down to the contact person in your area of the country, Central, Rocky Mountains, Inter-Mountain, Far West, and East.
+Learn more at Disabled Sports USA.

 9. Adaptive Scuba Lessons: The world of innerspace is fascinating, weightless and very accessible!
 If you can breathe on your own, you can probably scuba dive.
 Handicap Scuba Association is a good site to explore.